🥳 Skip the subscription. Pay $199 once for lifetime access— See lifetime plans

 A quick glance at the highlights—perfect for when you're short on time.

-Most influencer fraud doesn't look like fraud.
+Influencer fraud doesn't usually look like fraud.
 The follower count is real-ish.
 The engagement looks healthy.
-The bio reads professional.
-The fraud is hiding in the composition of the audience — and the Influencer Report inside Impulze splits that composition into four buckets so you can see exactly what's broken.
+The fraud is hiding in the composition of the audience — and every Impulze Influencer Report splits that composition into 4 buckets so you can see exactly what's broken in 10 seconds.

 Here are the key takeaways:

-• The Followers Types breakdown inside Impulze's Influencer Report splits any creator's audience into four segments: Real / Influencers / Mass Followers / Suspicious
+• Every Impulze report splits a creator's audience into Real / Influencers / Mass / Suspicious

-• Hard rule: Suspicious % under 12% for a healthy creator.
-Above 20% means they've bought followers at some point.
+• Hard rule: Suspicious under 12%.
+Above 20% means bought followers

-• Soft rule: Mass Followers % under 25% — these are real humans, but their feeds are too cluttered for your post to land
+• Soft rule: Mass Followers under 25% — real humans, but unreachable in cluttered feeds

-• Read the breakdown together with the Credibility Score and Sponsored Performance % — those three numbers tell you everything you need before sending a DM
+• Read the breakdown alongside Credibility Score and Sponsored Performance % — those three numbers tell you everything before sending a DM

-• You can vet a 20-creator shortlist for fraud in under 20 minutes using this method
+• Clean a 20-creator shortlist for fraud in under 20 minutes

-What happened: the creator's 4M followers were 71% non-human or non-real-audience.
+What happened: that creator's 4M followers were 71% non-human or non-reachable.
 The 128K likes were real, but they came from accounts that don't buy anything.
-The 4M follower count was technically accurate.
+The follower count was technically accurate.
 The campaign was technically delivered.
 And it was technically a $30,000 waste.

 This is what influencer fraud actually looks like in 2026 — not obvious bot accounts, but partial fraud hiding inside seemingly healthy profiles.
-Here's how to catch it before you wire the deposit.
+And every Influencer Report inside Impulze splits the audience into 4 segments that show you exactly what's broken — in 10 seconds, before you wire a deposit.

 Why the headline metrics can't catch this

-Most marketers vet creators using three numbers: followers, engagement rate, and bio.
-All three are easy to fake or fabricate.
+Most marketers vet creators using three numbers: followers, engagement rate, bio.
+All three are easy to fake.

-• Followers can be bought in bulk.
-A creator buys 200K followers, the count goes up, the visible metric "improves," and the partial-fraud is invisible from the outside.
+• Followers can be bought in bulk. $200 buys 50,000 followers and the count goes up.
+The partial-fraud is invisible from the outside.

 • Engagement rate can be propped up with bot likes or one viral post pulling the average.